Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

 Level 1 — Input Mapping

-Input mapping defines which data fields enter the workflow, from which systems, in which format.
+Input mapping defines which data fields enter the workflow, from which systems, and in which format.
 A workflow pulling candidate data from your ATS must map the ATS’s field names to the data structure the AI module expects.
-Mismatched field names, inconsistent date formats, or missing required fields at this level corrupt every downstream step.
-According to Parseur’s Manual Data Entry Report, manual data handling introduces error rates that compound through each processing stage — custom input mapping eliminates those entry-point errors before they reach AI inference.
+Mismatched field names, inconsistent date formats, or missing required fields corrupt every downstream step.
+Custom input mapping eliminates entry-point errors before they reach AI inference.

 Level 2 — Prompt Engineering

 Prompt engineering is the set of instructions given to the AI model that encode your organization’s specific criteria.
-A generic template might instruct an AI to “summarize this resume.”
+A generic template instructs an AI to “summarize this resume.”
 A custom prompt instructs the AI to evaluate whether the candidate holds a specific state licensure, has supervised teams of a defined minimum size, and has experience with a named regulatory framework — then output a structured JSON object with a pass/fail flag and a rationale field.
-The difference in output utility is not incremental; it is categorical.
+The difference in output utility is categorical, not incremental.

 Level 3 — Conditional Routing